 The healthcare industry is not lacking in buzzwords or new tech terminology as of late. eConsent, short for electronic informed consent in clinical research, is one of the terms that seems to be here to stay.
 According to the Food and Drug Administration (FDA), eConsent refers to the “use of electronic systems and processes that may employ multiple electronic media, including text, graphics, audio, video, podcasts, passive and interactive Web sites, biological recognition devices, and card readers, to convey information related to the study and to obtain and document informed consent” for participation.

-With informed consent being a necessity in the clinical trials process, it only makes sense for eClinical providers to include eConsent functionality in their software.
-In this post, we’re unpacking the reasons why eConsent is a must-have component of electronic data capture (EDC) systems.
+With informed consent being a necessity in the clinical trials process, it only makes sense for technology providers to include eConsent functionality in their software.
+In this post, we’re unpacking the reasons why eConsent is a must-have component of eClinical platforms.

 Eases the burden for clinical trial participants